 Progress on all economic development activities will be measured against benchmarks to document progress toward accomplishing the regional economic development goals.
-The benchmarks ideally measure outcomes, results, and accomplishments rather than process tasks such as making phone calls or attending meetings.
-The Economic Development Corporation of San Benito County (EDC) with the knowledge of data sources and analytical techniques and with guidance by a stakeholder committee can benchmark the annual accomplishments.
-Selected measures and outcomes should be reported back to other economic development stakeholders, the EDC board and other economic development partners.
+The benchmarks ideally measure outcomes, results, and accomplishments rather than "process tasks" such as making phone calls or attending meetings.
+The EDC, with guidance from the CEDS Strategy Committee, can benchmark the annual accomplishments.
+Selected measures and outcomes should be reported back to other economic development stakeholders, the EDC board, and other economic development partners.

-This narrative describes how San Benito County's economic development accomplishments can be annually measured and documented.
+The narrative below describes how San Benito County's economic development accomplishments can be annually measured and documented.
 The performance measures connect back to the economic development goals adopted by the CEDS Strategy Committee as described in Section 4.2 of this report.